isomerpages/enterprisesg-rice/_permits/Permit Application.md

 **Find out more!**

-For more information, please visit the Trade Exchange website.

 For more information on **import and export procedures**, **customs schemes & licences**, etc, visit Singapore Customs website [here](https://www.customs.gov.sg/).